 Hamid Nematollah stakes out a new path for Iranian cinema in his debut film, “Boutique,” in which the selfless deeds of a men’s clothing store clerk result in nothing but trouble.
+Pic departs from the norm for both commercial and auteurist work in Iran, and triumphs as a deliberately raw study of a desperate, downwardly mobile young people in Tehran.
 Prestigious prize for best first picture at Fajr fest earlier this year preceded a healthy local run, preceding Aug.
 27 start of a fall-winter North American tour.

 Formerly a longtime assistant to helmer Massoud Kimiayi, Nematollah has veered far afield from his mentor, with a loose shooting style, handheld lensing and extended scenes that give Iranian thesps a rare chance to improvise.
 Nematollah is also one of the few Iranian helmers to pick up on Abbas Kiarostami’s recent enthusiasm for digital video, and though his use of vid is more conventional, it lends his ultra-contempo drama immediacy.

 Thoughtful and quiet Hamid (dashing star Mohammad Reza Golzar) works at a hip boutique in a swanky Tehran mall, but he’s first seen at home, where he splits the rent with several other adult roommates.
 Initial group scene, including mentally ill Behzad (Ali Alaie), is a panorama of male behavior remarkably similar to the probing male bonding scenes in some of John Cassavetes’ films.